Dynamical alternating groups, stability, property Gamma, and inner amenability: Introduction

 Let us say for brevity that an ICC discrete group $G$ has {\it property Gamma} if $\sL G$ has property Gamma.
 When such a group is nonamenable it exhibits the kind of behavior that brings it under the compass of Popa's deformation/rigidity program.
 Indeed Peterson and Sinclair showed in \cite{PetSin12} that if $G$ is countable and nonamenable and has property Gamma then each of its weakly mixing Gaussian actions, including its Bernoulli action over a standard atomless base, is $\sU_{\rm fin}$-cocycle superrigid, i.e., every cocycle taking values in a Polish group that embeds as a closed subgroup of the unitary group of some II$_1$ factor, and in particular every cocycle into a countable discrete group, is cohomologous to a homomorphism.
 This implies that if $G$ has no nontrivial finite normal subgroups then each of its weakly mixing Gaussian actions is orbit equivalence superrigid, i.e., any orbit equivalence with another ergodic p.m.p.\ action of a countable discrete group implies that the actions are conjugate modulo an isomorphism of the groups.
 In \cite{TD14} Ioana and the second author strengthened Peterson and Sinclair's result by showing that the conclusion holds more generally if property Gamma is replaced by inner amenability.
 In Corollary~D of \cite{ChiSinUdr16} it was shown that inner amenability implies the vanishing of the first $\ell^2$-Betti number, which is a necessary condition for $\sU_{\rm fin}$-cocycle superrigidity (Corollary~1.2 of \cite{PetSin12}) and hence can also be derived from \cite{TD14}.

 Inner amenability is also related to Jones and Schmidt's notion of stability for p.m.p.\ equivalence relations \cite{JS87}, which is an anlogue of the McDuff property for II$_1$ factors.
 We say that an ergodic p.m.p.\ equivalence relation is {\it JS-stable} if it is isomorphic to its product with the unique ergodic hyperfinite p.m.p.\ equivalence relation.
 A countable group is said to be {\it JS-stable} if it admits a free ergodic p.m.p.\ action whose orbit equivalence relation is JS-stable.
 Just as McDuff implies property Gamma in the II$_1$ factor setting, JS-stability for a group implies inner amenability (Proposition~4.1 of \cite{JS87}).
 However, there exist ICC groups with property Gamma which are not JS-stable, as shown by Kida \cite{Kid12}.
 Moreover, while JS-stability for an action implies that the crossed product is McDuff, JS-stability for a group does not imply that the group has property Gamma \cite{Kid15b}.
-We refer the reader to \cite{DepVae17} for more an extensive discussion of the relations between all of these properties.
+We refer the reader to \cite{DepVae17} for a more extensive discussion of the relationships between all of these properties.

-In this paper we show that actions of amenable groups on the Cantor set provide a rich source of groups which have property Gamma and are JS-stable, and that large classes of these groups are simple, finitely generated, and nonamenable, and often even C$^*$-simple.
+In this paper we show that actions of amenable groups on the Cantor set provide a rich source of groups which have property Gamma and are JS-stable, and that many of these groups are simple, finitely generated, and C$^*$-simple (C$^*$-simplicity means that the reduced group C$^*$-algebra is simple, or equivalently that there are no nontrivial amenable uniformly recurrent subgroups \cite{Ken15}, and is a strengthening of nonamenability).